pmean/build-website/text/06/RiskFactorsDiagnosticTest.md

 These are Step-2 adjustments.

-\%22Why is it that patients in an outpatient or inpatient setting have a much greater probability of alcohol abuse?\" I will typically ask my students. \"Does being around doctors so much drive people to drink?\" The answer, of course, is actually quite logical.
+\%22Why is it that patients in an outpatient or inpatient setting have a much greater probability of alcohol abuse?"
+I will typically ask my students.
+"Does being around doctors so much drive people to drink?"
+The answer, of course, is actually quite logical.
 People who abuse alcohol tend to have more health problems than the general population and tend to be overrepresented in outpatient and inpatient settings.